LindaOjo/Lindaojo.com/content/blog/articles/How-to-improve-lighthouse-score-SEO.md

 <h3>Use "hreflang" links to specify different Versions of a website</h3>

 <span class="code-word">hreflang</span> links enables search engines to select the right version of a website based on the language and region of the user.
-Lighthouse checks for <span class="code-word">hreflang</span> links in the page's head and in its <a href="https://developer.mozilla.org/en-US/docs/Glossary/Response_header" target="_blank" class="link">response headers</a>.
+Lighthouse checks for <span class="code-word">hreflang</span> links in the page's head and in its <a href="https://developer.mozilla.org/en-US/docs/Glossary/Response_header"  rel="noopener" class="link">response headers</a>.

 <span class="code-word">hreflang</span> links should be added to the head of your webpage.